MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 |Read and Process|Members are allowed to query data (based on row-level filters) and run process operations by running a script or package that contains a process command, but cannot make any changes to the database.
 Cannot view the model database in SSMS.|Row filters can be applied.
 Only data specified in the row filter DAX formula can be queried.|
 |Process|Members can run process operations by running a script or package that contains a process command.
 Cannot modify the model database schema.
 Cannot query data.
 Cannot query the model database in SSMS.|Row filters do not apply.
 No data can be queried in this role|
 |Administrator|Members can make modifications to the model schema and can query all data in the model designer, reporting client, and SSMS.|Row filters do not apply.
 All data can be queried in this role.|

+> [!NOTE]
+> Members with Read and Read and Process permissions can query data based on row filters but cannot see the model database in SSMS.
+Members cannot make changes to the model database schema and cannot process the model.
+However, in SQL Server Analysis Services 2019 and earlier, members can use [DMVs](../instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services.md?preserve-view=true) to determine measure definitions.
+SQL Server Analysis Services 2022 and later block access to DMVs for improved security.

 ::: moniker-end